cwarden45/BPSC234_Term_Paper-QTL/Arabidopsis_MAGIC_Demo_Data/README.md

 `run_HAPPY_demo.R` - test running demo code from [here](http://mtweb.cs.ucl.ac.uk/mus/www/magic/).
 The only modificaiton that I needed to make was to the name of a dependency file, where I changed `source("happy.preCC.29062015.R")` to `source("happy.preCC.R")`.

+Associated publications include [Kover et al. 2009](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1000551) and [Gnan et al. 2014](https://academic.oup.com/genetics/article/198/4/1751/5935984).
+There is some additional information about the MAGIC lines in *Table S1* from [Kover et al. 2009](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1000551), which is also provided on [this page](https://arabidopsis.info/CollectionInfo?id=112).

 ## *R/qtl2* results (for *height*)

 ![](ArabidopsisMAGIC_Demo-HeightOnly-Combined_LOD.png)